frknbasaran/blog/content/blog/how-to-make-step-by-step-wizard-with-vue/index.md

 **Step 4: Starting implementation**

-As first, add vue-wizard-steps package as dependency into view, and register it as component.
+As first, clear the content of App.vue file and create step-by-step, add vue-wizard-steps package as dependency into view, and register it as component.

 ```javascript
 <script>